Writing Group Starter Kit

 - Deciding How the Group Will Function

 - About My Writing Sample Worksheet

 - Schedule Inventory

-Everyone should read the “Thirteen Ways” handout before the first meeting and bring a copy of each worksheet, filled out, as well as one copy of a short writing sample to give to each group member (an excerpt from a paper would be fine).
+Before the first meeting, everyone should read the handouts above and prepare to discuss their answers.
+They should also share a short writing sample (an excerpt from a paper would be fine).
 Of course, your group can modify this starter kit by adding other questions you would like each person to answer beforehand or subtracting worksheets that you don’t think will help you.